LRatti/List-It--A-Flutter-App/README.md

 ### Showcased Features

-- **User Dashboard**: Clean, intuitive interface for meal planning
+- **Lists Home Tab**: Interface for the creation of new shopping lists.
-- **Theme Support**: Both light and dark mode available
+- **Theme Support**: Both light and dark mode available.
-- **Meal Plan Management**: Easy-to-use interface for viewing and managing meal plans
+- **Statistics Tab**: Intuitive interface for the management and analysis of historical purchases through time.
-- **Progress Tracking**: Visual indicators for meal completion status
+- **List Edit Screen**: The tablet screen shows the interface to automatically add products in a list.
+The list edit screen reserves its layout on both mobile and tablet devices.

 ## 🔐 Security & Privacy